arbxz/arbxz/readme.md

 # Hi there 👋

 ![homelander-the-boys (1)](https://github.com/user-attachments/assets/a1537e63-8eb0-47c8-811c-67ea659e69e8)

 I'm Arbaaz Mowlabucus, a passionate Frontend Engineer with a knack for crafting elegant and efficient web applications.
 I specialize in React, Next.js, and CSS/Sass, constantly pushing the boundaries of what's possible on the web.

 ## 🔭 What I'm Working On

-- Building responsive, high-performance web applications.
+- Experimenting with a bunch of frameworks and libraries.
 - Exploring the latest features and best practices in React and Next.js.
-- Enhancing user interfaces with modern CSS techniques.
+- Trying to catch on fullstack dev.

 ## 🌱 What I'm Learning

-- Delving deeper into advanced React patterns and hooks.
+- Delving deeper into advanced NextJS.
-- Experimenting with server-side rendering and static site generation in Next.js.
+- Experimenting with server-side rendering in Next.js.
-- Staying up-to-date with the evolving landscape of web development.
+- Node backends.

 ## 📫 How to Reach Me